RetroAbstract/rssguard/resources/docs/Documentation.md

 - [Regular](https://flathub.org/apps/details/io.github.martinrotter.rssguard): Includes an integrated web browser (built with `-DUSE_WEBENGINE=ON`).
 - [Lite](https://flathub.org/apps/details/io.github.martinrotter.rssguardlite): Does not include an integrated web browser (built with `-DUSE_WEBENGINE=OFF`).

-I highly recommend to download RSS Guard only from trusted sources.
+I highly recommend to only download RSS Guard from trusted sources.

 ## Supported Operating Systems <a id="sos"></a>
-RSS Guard is a cross-platform application, and at this point it is known to work on:
+RSS Guard is a cross-platform application, and as of right now is known to work on:
 * Windows 10+
 * GNU/Linux with glibc 2.31+ (including PinePhone and other Linux-based phone operating systems)
 * BSD (FreeBSD, OpenBSD, NetBSD, etc.)